If you’re looking for immediate or in-person mental illness help, see Get Help for Mental Illness.

 Quackwatch.org

-I admit, I love these people.
-These are doctors that write fully-referenced articles on questionable medical practices and medical practitioners.
+I admit I love these people.
+These are doctors who write fully-referenced articles on questionable medical practices and medical practitioners.
 These people debunk quacks and quack practices.
 Simple as that.
-I recommend taking a look at the article on Gary Null and Peter Breggin, two individuals (quacks) who make their bogus opinions in mental illness known.
+I recommend taking a look at the article on Gary Null and Peter Breggin, two individuals (quacks) who make their bogus opinions on mental illness known.

 RXlist.com